 Capital Project Tracking complements Capital Project Planning and leverages project information defined by local government staff.
 If your organization is not using Capital Project Planning to publish capital project information approved by your governing body, publish your project information to your ArcGIS organization before configuring the Capital Project Tracking maps and apps.

 GIS service hosting

-Capital Project Tracking is a configuration of Crowdsource Polling, Crowdsource Manager, Local Perspective, and Operations Dashboard for ArcGIS applications and can be configured in ArcGIS Online without downloading any applications.
+Capital Project Tracking is a configuration of Crowdsource Polling, Crowdsource Manager, Local Perspective, and ArcGIS Dashboards applications and can be configured in ArcGIS Online without downloading any applications.
 However, if you want to host the ArcGIS Online configurable application templates on your own server they are available to download from GitHub.